dsoverby1986/ShanesTestConsoleApp/README.md

 2.)
 Restore packages

 3.)
-If there is a (LocalDb)\MSSQLLocalDB instance of Sql Server available, continue on to step 4, otherwise create a (LocalDb)\MSSQLLocalDB instance or change the connection string in App.config
+If there is a (LocalDb)\MSSQLLocalDB instance of Sql Server available, continue on to step 4, otherwise create a (LocalDb)\MSSQLLocalDB instance or change the connection string in DataContext.cs

 4.)
 Open package manager console